chrome-tool/Image-Convert/README.md

 # ✔ About

-This is an extension tool for Chrome browser that converts image format and image size.
+This is an extension tool for Chrome browser that converts image type and image size.

 - Operation method